Ted-Nawrocki/wbd-situation-room/index.md

 **WBD Situation Room** is a living narrative built from public filings, issuer communications, and reputable journalism, presented in two distinct layers:

 - **Just the facts**: what has actually been disclosed, filed, or announced.
-- **Ted’s Takes**: informed interpretation from the perspective of someone who has spent years watching how these situations are executed when the cameras are off.
+- **Ted's Takes**: informed interpretation from the perspective of someone who has spent years watching how these situations are executed when the cameras are off.

 Think of it as the difference between the trailer and the production notes.